 Maybe you’re a little more addicted to coffee than you want to admit.
 We don’t blame you; coffee is delicious.
 However, too much caffeine can be hard on our bodies.
 When that happens, your body needs to recover.
 We’re here to explain the mystery of why caffeine bothers your stomach, how to feel better when you’ve had too much coffee, and what to do to prevent it next time.

-Why Does Caffeine Bother Our Stomachs?
+Why Does Coffee Upset Stomachs?

 Though many people can drink coffee without any serious issues, some people are more sensitive to either the oils or the caffeine in coffee.
 That sensitivity can lead to stomach aches and other unpleasant symptoms.
 If you’re wondering why your stomach hurts after drinking coffee, the answer is most likely caffeine.

 Even if you don’t have a particular sensitivity, drinking too much coffee can make you feel sick.
 This is because the caffeine in coffee can encourage your stomach to produce extra acid.
 This acid production and the way coffee’s natural oils interact with the stomach cause an imbalance, which can manifest as a stomach ache or other symptoms like heartburn and inflammation.